 Published on 1/8/2021 Modified on 8/5/2022

-This Korean Spicy Fish Cake Stir-Fry is loaded with the best flavors: spicy, savory, and sweet!
+This Korean Spicy Fish Cake Stir-Fry (Eomuk Bokkeum) is loaded with the best flavors: spicy, savory, and sweet!
 Good enough to eat by itself but makes perfect banchan for any day of the week!
 Be sure to get your rice ready just in case!

 Eomuk Bokkeum, also known as fish cake stir-fry, is one of a popular side dish from Korea.
 There are many variations to this side dish, however the two main types are the spicy and the non-spicy versions.
 Once you tasted a sample of this spicy Eomuk Bokkeum, you may end up clearing the whole plate!
 If you are a big fan of spicy tteokbokki, you will also love this recipe!!

-what is eomuk bokkeum?
+What is eomuk bokkeum?

 Eomuk means fish cake and Bokkeum means stir fry.
 Eomuk is typically made with a mix of mild flavored fish, starch and vegetables.
 It’s first made into a paste, then steamed or deep fried.
 I have once tried making this at home, and it sure was a lot of work!!

-what does eomuk look like?
+What does eomuk/fish cake look like?

 Eomuk comes in variety of shapes and colors!
 Some are round like meatballs, some are cylindrical, some are elongated, cubed and some are flat rectangles.
 They also come in different colors and flavors.
 Some have more vegetables than others and some even have octopus chunks!!